ExilationDev/Avigdor-Corporation/README.md

 If you don't have this software, refer to this link to download the portable version. https://drive.google.com/file/d/1-kccdu-lBe-97hA5VfQCohTx10I3QpHY/view?usp=sharing

-You might require to download 7zip to decompile the file.
+You might be required to download 7zip to decompile the file.